-In other words, $\P_*(\mathcal{I})$ is the set of points from $\mathcal{I}$ that are either irregular or first-step-irregular for some finite-horizon problem with the horizon smaller than $N(\mathcal{I})$ .
+In other words, $\overline{\P}(\mathcal{I})$ is the set of points from $\mathcal{I}$ that are either irregular or first-step-irregular for some finite-horizon problem with the horizon smaller than $N^*(\mathcal{I})$ .

-\begin{cor} Let $\mathcal{I}\in\I.$ Then $\mathbb{D}(\mathcal{I})\subset \P_*(\mathcal{I}).$ \end{cor} \begin{proof} Let $\alpha_*\in \mathbb{D}(\mathcal{I}).$ If $\alpha_*\notin\P(\mathcal{I})$, that is, $\alpha_*$ is a regular point, then $\alpha_*\in\P_{N(\alpha_*)-1}(\mathcal{I})$ by Theorem~\ref{ndclass}. \end{proof}
+\begin{cor} Let $\mathcal{I}\in\I.$ Then $\mathbb{D}(\mathcal{I})\subset \overline{\P}(\mathcal{I}).$ \end{cor} \begin{proof} Let $\alpha\in \mathbb{D}(\mathcal{I}).$ If $\alpha\notin\P(\mathcal{I})$, that is, $\alpha$ is a regular point, then $\alpha\in\P_{N(\alpha)-1}(\mathcal{I})$ by Theorem~\ref{ndclass}. \end{proof}

-\cite[Theorem 2]{doi:10.1287/moor.2017.0912} states that a closed subinterval of $[0,1)$ without any irregular point can be partitioned into finitely many turnpike intervals, where turnpike intervals were defined in Definition~\ref{deftpi}.
-The following corollary is a more general result which only requires boundedness of the turnpike function on an interval.
+\cite[Theorem 2]{doi:10.1287/moor.2017.0912} states that a closed subinterval of $[0,1)$ without irregular points can be partitioned into finitely many turnpike intervals, where turnpike intervals are defined in Definition~\ref{deftpi}.
+The following corollary generalizes this fact in view of Theorem~\ref{utt}.

 \begin{cor} Let $\mathcal{I}\in\I$.
-Then $\mathcal{I}$ can be partitioned into finitely many turnpike intervals iff $N(\mathcal{I})<\infty$. \end{cor}
+Then $\mathcal{I}$ can be partitioned into finitely many turnpike intervals iff $N^*(\mathcal{I})<\infty$. \end{cor}

 \begin{proof} The necessity is obvious.
 Let us prove the sufficiency.
-Suppose $N(\mathcal{I})<\infty$.
-To show that $\mathcal{I}$ can be partitioned into finitely many turnpike intervals, it is equivalent to show that $\mathbb{D}(\mathcal{I})$ is finite, which is implied by Corollary~\ref{Ndinclu} and the finiteness of $\P_n(\mathcal{\I})$ for each $n\in\N^+$ by Theorem~\ref{partition}(b). \end{proof}
+Suppose $N^*(\mathcal{I})<\infty$.
+Then $\mathcal{I}$ can be partitioned into finitely many turnpike intervals is equivalent to $\mathbb{D}(\mathcal{I})$ is finite, which is implied by Corollary~\ref{Ndinclu} and the finiteness of $\P_n(\mathcal{\I})$ for each $n\in\N^+$ by Theorem~\ref{partition}(b). \end{proof}